Resume on Common App: Should You Upload, How To (Guide and Examples)

 Understanding the Importance of a Resume in College Applications

-A resume lets you compile and present all your accomplishments in one cohesive document.
-While the activities section of the Common App will limit the details you can give for each activity, a resume provides room to elaborate on the roles and responsibilities involved and the achievements.
-This detailed approach gives the admission officer a fuller picture of the candidate's capability and the scope of involvement across various undertakings.
+A well crafted resume can give you a strategic advantage by offering a fully fleshed-out narrative of your academic and professional experiencesA resume lets you compile and present all your accomplishments in one cohesive document, with room to elaborate on the roles you played in your achievements.
+This detailed approach gives the admission officer a fuller picture of your capabilities and the scope of your involvement across various undertakings.

-Example of a resume for the university application sample
+Example of a resume for the university application sample (by Indigo Student, Camilla)

 What do you put on a resume as a student?

-Header with Contact Information
+A Header with Contact Information

-Start with a clear header featuring your name, address, phone number, email, and any professional social media links or websites.
+Start with a clear header featuring your name, address, phone number, email, and any relevant professional social media links or websites.

-Educational Background
+Your Educational Background

-Detailed Experience Section
+A Detailed Experiences Section

 Advanced Tips for Resume Formatting and How to Write a Common Application Resume

-Prioritize Clarity and Conciseness.
 Use bullet points to describe your roles and achievements in a clear and concise manner.

-Tailor Content.
 Customize your resume to align with the values and characteristics of each college to which you are applying.

 Special Sections to Consider

-Step 1: Prepare Your Resume
+Step 1: Proofread Your Resume

 Use a Professional Format: Opt for a clean, readable layout.
 Standard fonts like Arial, Times New Roman, or Calibri are recommended.